OpenHelix-Team/LLaVA-VLA/README.md

 tart model server on you own port(here is 9097)， CUDA_VISIBLE_DEVICES specifies the number of GPUs (e.g., if you have two GPUs, it would be 0,1). start_multi_server.sh
+Below is an explanation of the most commonly adjusted evaluation parameters：
+- `model_path`: Path to the model checkpoint.
+- `action_stat`:	Action normalization stats.

 In a third Terminal window, run the LLaVA-VLA policy evaluation script:
 ```bash